lf-edge/ekuiper/docker/README.md

 | MQTT_BROKER_CER_PATH |                | default.certificationPath |
 | MQTT_BROKER_KEY_PATH |     | default.privateKeyPath |

-If you want to configure more options, you can mount the configuration file into the kuiper container
+If you want to configure more options, you can mount the configuration file into Kuiper container.

 # More